HUD’s FY2025 Continuum of Care Program Competition

 • Joint TH-RR (6% of FY2024 funding)

-CoC grantees and other stakeholders in a geographic area establish planning bodies, also called Continuums of Care, to set priorities and strategies to address homelessness in their communities.
-Together they submit a unified application to HUD for CoC funding through a designated Collaborative Applicant.
+CoC program grantees and other stakeholders in a geographic area establish planning bodies, also called Continuums of Care (CoCs), to set priorities and strategies to address homelessness in their communities.
+Together, they submit a unified application to HUD for CoC funding.

 CoC Competition Prior to FY2025

-The majority of CoC funds awarded in prior years have been used to renew grants; in FY2024, nearly 88% of funds went to renew existing grants (including Youth Homeless Demonstration Program grants), almost 4% to grants for new projects, and 5% to combined renewal/expansion projects.
+The majority of CoC funds awarded in prior years have been used to renew grants; in FY2024, nearly 88% of funds went to renew existing grants (including YHDP grants), almost 4% to grants for new projects, and 5% to combined renewal/expansion projects.

-• Tier 1: HUD allowed CoCs to request renewal of up to roughly 90% of their Annual Renewal Demand (ARD) outside of the NOFO's competitive scoring process.
+• Tier 1: HUD allowed CoCs to request renewal funding of up to roughly 90% of their Annual Renewal Demand (ARD).
 ARD is generally the amount of funding a CoC needs to renew all its grants for one year.
 CoCs rank projects within Tier 1, and they must meet project eligibility, quality, and renewal threshold criteria, but they do not compete with other grantees for available funds.

-The statute governing the CoC program requires that certain selection criteria be contained in the NOFO.
-For example, the statute requires HUD to consider a CoC's previous performance in reducing homelessness.
-But HUD also sets priorities that are used to award points in the competition.
-FY2024-FY2025 NOFO priorities included using a housing first approach (offering housing without preconditions and resident choice of services), emphasizing system and program changes to address racial equity, and improving assistance to LGBTQ+ individuals.
+FY2024-FY2025 NOFO priorities included using a housing first approach (offering housing without preconditions such as substance use treatment and resident choice of services), emphasizing system and program changes to address racial equity, and improving assistance to LGBTQ+ individuals.

-• maintained the tiered system of previous CoC NOFOs but limited an applicant to 30% of ARD in Tier 1 (compared to 90% in FY2024);
+• maintain the tiered system of previous CoC NOFOs but limit an applicant to 30% of ARD in Tier 1 (compared to 90% in FY2024);

-• provided that no more than 30% of ARD can be used to renew PSH, RR, and Joint TH-RR projects (these projects made up 88% of grants funded in FY2024);
+• provide that no more than 30% of ARD can be used to renew PSH, RR, and Joint TH-RR projects (these projects made up 88% of grants funded in FY2024);

-• allowed new TH and SSO projects (generally not funded since FY2012);
+• allow new TH and SSO projects (generally not funded since FY2012);

-• set priorities that include treatment and recovery, advancing public safety, and promoting self-sufficiency; and
+• set priorities that include treatment, economic independence, and law and order.